 History

-View our vision See our impact
+View our mission About our work

-2001: Public charter schools
+2001: Public charter schools in Indiana

 2006: The Mind Trust founded